cubexch/gitbook/order-entry/websocket-api.md

 Funding payments (/ credits) are applied to this balance directly and are not immediately settled.
 Also note that index price changes are not immediately reflected in the `quote` balance.
-These are all settled at time of settlement, and subsequent `ContractPosition` and `AssetPosition` messages will reflect those changes.
+These are all settled at time of PnL settlement, and subsequent `ContractPosition` and `AssetPosition` messages will reflect those changes.

 The unsettled PnL (different from the unrealized pnl) of the position, which includes funding payments et al, is calculated as: